 It is believed that as nature’s grace, the Tendong hill rose like a giant horn out of Mother Earth and people started climbing upon it, saving themselves from the catastrophe.
 And it is from those times, that the Lepcha tribe worships Tendong Hill.
 In English, the name of the hill is translated to the hill of the raised horn.

-By Road.
-You can also plan on travelling Sikkim via well-maintained road networks.
-For this, you will need to hire a government or private bus, cab or if it suits you, then you can also consider travelling via your own car.
-Nothing beats the satisfaction of travelling at your own pace.
+You can also plan on traveling to Sikkim via well-maintained road networks.
+For this, you will need to hire a government or private bus, cab or if it suits you, then you can also consider traveling via your own car.
+Nothing beats the satisfaction of traveling at your own pace.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here